bchainhub/foxar-docs/versioned_docs/version-1/reference/cheatcodes/parse-json.md

 2. Define its usage with `string`: `using stdJson for string;`
 3. If you want to parse simple values (numbers, address, etc.) use the helper functions
 4. If you want to parse entire JSON objects:
-   1. Define the `struct` in Solidity.
+   1. Define the `struct` in Ylem.
 Make sure to follow the alphabetical order -- it's hard to debug
    2. Use the `parseRaw()` helper function to return abi-encoded `bytes` and then decode them to your struct

 ```solidity